 There are many great wineries to visit in this area.
 One of my other favorites is the Rutherford Hill Winery.
 Besides the great wine, at Rutherford Hill you can enjoy breathtaking views, spectacular wines, and a tour of the nearly mile-long caves.

 Drive to Calistoga.
 Located at the northern tip of Napa Valley at the base of Mount Saint Helena, Calistoga is the less traveled, laid-back sister to the bustling downtown Napa.
 Calistoga is the valley’s spa and hot springs capital, and visitors have flocked here seeking rejuvenation in mineral-rich volcanic waters since the 1800s.
 Spas and resorts range from casual (and clothing optional) to upscale, and most offer hot soaks, saunas, and massages.
 Visit the Castello di Amorosa, one of Napa Valley’s most unique wineries.
 At over 136,000 square feet, the authentically-built 13th-century Tuscan-style castle and winery offers a variety of tour options.
 Continue north from Calistoga to visit the Old Faithful Geyser of California.

 On the way home stop off for lunch or a snack at the Dean & Deluca Gourmet Food Store in St Helena.

+That’s the end of the One Week in Sonoma and Napa Valleys – 7 Day Itinerary.
 Head back to San Francisco for your flight home.
 If you have time before your flight visit some San Francisco attraction such as Alcatraz island or Ghirardelli Chocolate store in Ghirardelli Square.

 Tip – To quickly find more details on California attractions, see the clickable attractions on our California map